Company name formatting

 Example: Use Loeb & Loeb rather than Loeb & Loeb, LLP; Buchwald & Associates rather than Buchwald & Associates, Inc.

-The exception is a lawyer who uses her first and last name as the title of her company.
+The exception is a lawyer who uses their first and last name as the title of their company.
 In these cases the qualifying detail of Esq. will remain.

 Example: Vicki Roberts, Esq.